Shirkanesi/CheatSheets/gpg.md

 TODO
 `$ gpg --full-gen-key`.
 This will start an automated assistant helping you to create the proper key.
 For git you normally want to use RSA&RSA (time of writing the default option `1`).
 Then you'll need to specify the key-length.
 Rule of thumb: the longer the better (`4096`).
 Now you'll be asked, whether your gpg-key should expire at any point in the future.
 After that you need to specify your name and email (note: this email will be used to identify you later!).

+During the creation of the key you might get asked to create more entropy on the system.
+The most easy way is to fire up an instance of a text editor and just slamming the keyboard.

 Note: the keys will be generated during this process, however, in order to upload the public key to GitHub, you need to export the public key as described above.

 ## Change your passphrase